makalu/makalu.github.com/blog/_posts/2010-11-18-services-company-pricing.markdown

 layout: post
 title: On the pricing of services work
 author: Matt Henderson
 excerpt: When I started Makalu, over a decade ago, I remember longing for a user's manual to help with questions like, "How much should I charge?" and "How should I price my work?"
-This article describes how we approached these questions.
+This article describes how we approach these questions at Makalu.
 ---

 When I started Makalu, over a decade ago, I remember longing for a user's manual to help with questions like, "How much should I charge?" and "How should I price my work?"
 This article describes how we approached these questions, and includes discussion of the recent controversy over the pricing of the 37signals's (@37signals) blog redesign project.